Virtual Coulomb branch and vertex functions: Application: wall-crossing

 Recall that the effective cone $\Eff(X)$ is generated by all \emph{circuits}, i.e. primitive vectors in $\cochar(\sK)$ normal to the walls in $\chr(\sK)_\bR$, whose directions are determined by $\theta$.
-We call a wall $H$ \emph{separating}, if $\theta$ and $\theta'$ lie in the different sides of $H$.
+We call a wall $H$ \emph{separating}, if $\theta$ and $\theta'$ lie on the different sides of $H$.
 Correspondingly, a circuit $\rho$ for $X$ perpendicular to a separating wall $H$ is no longer a circuit for $X'$; but $-\rho$ is the circuit for $X'$ associated to $H$.
 We call such $\rho$ a \emph{reversing} circuit\footnote{Geometrically, a reversing circuit gives a contracted curve under the birational projection $X_\theta \to X_{\theta_0}$, where $\theta_0$ lies on the corresponding separating wall.
 See \cite{Kon}.}.

-\begin{Example} Let's show how the wall-and-chamber structure changes for $X=\cA_2$ in Example \ref{A_2}.
+\begin{Example} Let us show how the wall-and-chamber structure changes for $X=\cA_2$ in Example \ref{A_2}.
 Let $\theta'$ be the stability condition such that $\theta'_2 > \theta'_1 >0$.
 The K\"ahler cone and effective cone for $X'$ are shown in Figure \ref{Fig-2}.
 We see that the hyperplane spanned by $\chi_3$ is a separating wall, and $\rho_3$ is a reversing circuit.

 \end{Example}